tytydraco/yessleep/out/Tomorrow_Never_Came.md

 She looked down at Ellie.
 "Oh!
 That sounds very fun!"
 She said excitedly.

-Ellie looked at the ground and growned out, "I wanted to have a tea party."
+Ellie looked at the ground and groaned out, "I wanted to have a tea party."

 "Which we are going to have tomorrow."
 I chimed in.